Home>Compounding

 Key Takeaways

-• When banks or financial institutions credit compound interest, they will use a compounding period such as annual, monthly, or daily.
+• Financial institutions typically use compounding periods such as annually, monthly, or daily.

-• Compounding may occur on investment in which savings grow more quickly or on debt where the amount owed may grow even if payments are being made.
+• Compounding can make savings grow quickly or increase debt even when payments are made.

 Understanding Compounding

-Compounding typically refers to the increasing value of an asset due to the interest earned on both a principal and accumulated interest.
-This phenomenon, which is a direct realization of the time value of money (TMV) concept, is also known as compound interest.
+Compounding refers to the increase in the value of an asset, where the interest earned is added to both the principal and previous interest.
+This concept is tied to the time value of money (TVM) and is closely linked to compound interest.

 Formula for Compound Interest

-The formula for the future value (FV) of a current asset relies on the concept of compound interest.
-It takes into account the present value of an asset, the annual interest rate, the frequency of compounding (or the number of compounding periods) per year, and the total number of years.
-The generalized formula for compound interest is:
+The formula for determining the future value (FV) of an asset relies on compound interest, considering the present value, the annual interest rate, the compounding frequency, and the number of years.
+The general formula for compound interest is:

 Increased Compounding Periods